 Save and close the configuration file.
-Then restart Apache service to reload the configuration file.
+Then restart the Apache service to reload the configuration file.

 Step 3 – Setup Let’s Encrypt (Certbot) Client

-The Certbot ACME is a client application recommended by the Let’s Encrypt for systems with shell access.
-It provides hassle-free automation of the certificate issuance, installation, and renewal.
+The Certbot ACME is a client application recommended by Let’s Encrypt for systems with shell access.
+It provides hassle-free automation of certificate issuance, installation, and renewal.

 Step 4 – Create Let’s Encrypt Certificate

-Now, you can request Lets encrypt to issue a SSL certificate for you domain.
-You need to run the certbot-auto command for Apache server as following:
+Now, you can request let’s encrypt to issue an SSL certificate for your domain.
+You need to run the certbot command for the Apache server as following:

 This will list all the virtual hosts configured with Apache on current server.
 Select the appropriate number with the comma separated.
 See below screenshot: